 Empress Matilda, from “History of England” by St. Albans monks (15th century); Cotton Nero D. VII, f.7, British Library.

 After Henry’s death, this did not become a reality; Henry’s nephew, Stephen of Blois, who had so fatefully avoided embarking on the White Ship that night, seized the Crown of England from under Matilda’s feet.
 Matilda was not content to relinquish her birth right, and the resulting war between Stephen and Matilda has been labelled The Anarchy.
 It dragged from 1135 to 1153, causing devastation across England, particularly in the south.
 Matilda never reclaimed her throne, but after Stephen’s death, her son, Henry II, successfully became King of England.
+(You can read all about the Anarchy in our blog post here).

 From this one disaster, then, came immeasurable consequences.
 The noble families of England and France, and even beyond, struggled to cope with the loss of so many of their children and relatives, even causing the disinherison of some families.
 Most importantly of all, it killed the sole male heir of the throne of England, and led to decades of uncertainty and war in England long after the fact.